microsoft/prose/documentation/prose/tutorial.md

 // Parse a program in this grammar.
 PROSE supports two serialization formats:
 // "human-readable" expression format, used in this tutorial, and machine-readable XML. var ast =
-  ProgramNode.Parse("Substring(inp, PositionPair(AbsolutePosition(inp, 0), AbsolutePosition(inp, 5)))",
+  ProgramNode.Parse("Substring(x, PositionPair(AbsolutePosition(x, 0), AbsolutePosition(x, 5)))",
                     grammar, ASTSerializationFormat.HumanReadable);
 // Create an input state to the program.
-It contains one binding: a variable 'inp' (DSL input)
+It contains one binding: a variable 'x' (DSL input)
 // is bound to the string "PROSE Rocks". var input = State.Create(grammar.InputSymbol, "PROSE Rocks");
 // Execute the program on the input state.